-The detector should be held in a position that is comfortable for you as shown in the "Adjusting The Pole & Searchcoil" section in Getting Started.
+The detector should be held in a position that is comfortable for you as shown in the "Adjusting The Pole & Searchcoil" section in GETTING STARTED.
 Swing the detector from side to side in about a three foot arc, overlapping succeeding strokes well.
 This motion is called a "sweep."
-The Cortés was designed to get maximum depth without the frantic pace required of earlier motion detectors, so go at a pace that is comfortable for you.
+The Tejón is designed to get maximum depth without the frantic pace required of earlier motion detectors, so go at a pace that is comfortable for you.
 In fact, trying to hunt too fast may even cause a loss of depth in heavily mineralized locations.

 Regardless of which mode you are using, try to keep your searchcoil height constant and close to the ground.
-Most people tend to raise the coil at the end of a sweep-much like a pendulum-especially if they are hurrying.
+Most people tend to raise the coil at the end of a sweep-much like a pendulum-especially if they are in a hurry.
 Try to avoid this as any increase in height from the ground will cause a corresponding loss of depth.

 In areas with well-kept lawns, the easiest way to maintain a constant searchcoil height is to allow the coil to rest on the grass as you sweep from side to side.
-In rough and rocky areas, it is best not to "scrub" the coil on the ground, as the rocks will act like abrasives and wear away the coil bottom (an optional coil scuff cover will protect against this).
+In rough and rocky areas, it is best not to "scrub" the coil on the ground, as the rocks will act like abrasives and wear away the coil bottom (a coil scuff cover will protect against this).
 Sweep the coil as close to the ground as possible without touching.
-Hitting the ground or rocks may cause a false signal, much like a desired target would.
+Hitting the ground or rocks may cause a false signal.
 Sweeping the coil too high above the ground results in a loss of depth.
+When pinpointing a target, the all metal mode can offer advantages over the discriminate mode, such as no false signals and no need to move the searchcoil to get a target response.